-The 360° render of the interior of The Ark that Jonny created with wysiwyg is fantastically impressive with its exquisite details to the architecture and lighting.
+The 360° render of the interior of The Ark that Jonny created with wysiwyg is fantastically impressive with its exquisitely detailed architecture and lighting.
 See the 360° renders here.

 A new Rigging Point object has been added to CAD mode, to identify hang points for the temporary rigging for lighting designs.
 A Rigging Point can be represented by different symbols depending on their purpose and properties.

 Among the new features of wysiwyg Release 40 is additional functionality for the software’s Truss Manager, allowing colour type and colour to be added, enabling each truss piece to be colour-coded and named for easy visual identification on drawings.
 It’s hard to believe it was intended to be used for the oak trusses, beams and posts from which The Ark is constructed.